morganross/Kexow-Install/README.md

 ***this way you can change all your aws keys, and all your kexow keys at the same time, and never have to update the script

-This script will install git and then download and install and configure kexow compeonets
+***and if this script can update the place where the private wget is, well then bingo This script will install git and then download and install and configure kexow compeonets